 Don Clark, a former member of Paul Whiteman's Orchestra, offered Bing and Al Rinker an opportunity to make their first record while they waited to join the Whiteman band.
 On October 18, 1926, Bing and Al recorded "I've Got the Girl" accompanied by Don Clark's Biltmore Hotel Orchestra in Los Angeles.
 The song was recorded using an electrical, not acoustic, microphone.
+Electric microphones were first introduced in 1924.
 "I've Got the Girl" was released on a 78rpm disk as Columbia #824-D. On the flip side was Don Clark's instrumental version of "Idolizing."
 Two months later Bing and Al joined the Whiteman Orchestra in Chicago, where they cut their first records with Whiteman -- "Wistful and Blue" and "Pretty Lips" -- on Dec.
 22.

 Listen to Bing's first recording.

 How did Bing become one of Paul Whiteman's Rhythm Boys?

 More Bing FAQs ||| Bing's Home Page ||| Developed by Steven Lewis